YannickBochatay/JSYG.Editor/README.md

 # JSYG.Editor
-Editor of svg chapes with [JSYG framework](https://github.com/YannickBochatay/JSYG)
+Editor of svg shapes with [JSYG framework](https://github.com/YannickBochatay/JSYG)

+If you look for a complete SVG editor with very simple API, try [JSYG.FullEditor](https://github.com/YannickBochatay/JSYG.FullEditor).
+This one is just a brick.

 ### Demo